Last Updated on 02/08/23 by quiltripping

 The Sky Princess ship details

-The Sky Princess is not an overly large ship as compared to others out there, but she is larger than the Ruby and the Island Princess which I had sailed previously.
+The Sky Princess is not an overly large ship as compared to others out there, but as a Royal Class ship she is larger than the Ruby and the Island Princess which I had sailed previously.

 - Year inaugurated – 2019

 - Last dry dock – October, 2021